 In 1865, the African American community in Owen Sound built its own church on the west bank of the Sydenham River, a few hundred yards south of the 8th Street bridge.
 In 1911 the BME Church moved to its present location on 11th Street West in what had previously been Westside Methodist Church.

 Celebrations of Emancipation Day began here at least in the 1860s and may have been even earlier.
-At 2001 Emancipation Day Picnic someone had a prize ribbon from an Emancipation Day Picnic that was held here in the 1860s.
+At the 2001 Emancipation Day Picnic someone had a prize ribbon from an Emancipation Day Picnic that was held here in the 1860s.

 Historian James Barry provides some information which may lead researchers to conclude that Isaiah Chokee holds the honour of first in Owen Sound's black history.
 The land records (Copy Books) for Grey County at the Grey County Archives show many African Americans (including Isaiah Chokee) owning land here and the various Census Records (1851, 1861, 1871, 1881, 1891, and 1901) reveal many others living here, but perhaps not owning their own land.
 The Census records of that era are somewhat questionable in their accuracy.
-However, I would believe that the numbers recorded are minimum numbers.
+However, I believe that the numbers recorded are minimum numbers.
 Some African Americans were either not counted or were falsely given other nationalities.
 For example, the Glenelg Census of 1871 has at least one family listed as having Scottish origins when in fact they were African American!

-Note of Sources: Barry, there are many different versions of the events as they happened.
+Note of Sources: There are many different versions of the events as they happened.
 This is because very little has been written down over the years.
 Instead, information has been gathered through looking at newspapers and government records.
 I have found a lot of information by reading the diaries of people like AM Stephens and pulling information that they have written about people like Isaiah Chokee.
 As well, the newspapers of the day have some information, but it is sketchy.

 Others have taken their information from the folklore that has transcended the generations.

 Each method has value and somewhere in between is the total picture.
-This is what makes African American history in Canada (and this area in particular) so interesting and attractive to the people who will take part in the Underground Railway Tourism Project.
+This is what makes African American history in Canada (and this area in particular) so interesting and attractive to the people who will take part in an Underground Railway Tourism Project.

 A version of this article first appeared in my Owen Sound Sun Times Local History column in 2002.